SvSimply/StoreFrontPizza/project_documents/design_document.md

 **Client front-end part:**

-* Menu list with the ability to select items and enter counts.
+* GetMenuActivity list with the ability to select items and enter counts.
 Button “Next”.
 * A custom pizza page with ingredients to choose from.
 * A checkout page with places to enter customer data and the button “Order”.
 * Shows the total sum.